baubsy/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 ## Questions
 #### What problem does Kafka help solve?
 Use a specific use case in your answer
-* Helpful resource: [Confluent Motivations and Use Cases](https://youtu.be/BsojaA1XnpM)
+* Helpful resource: [Confluent Motivations and Use Cases](https://youtu.be/BsojaA1XnpM) It helps store and manage data with an event driven approach.
+One real world example is credit card fraud detection.
 #### What is Kafka?
 * Helpful resource: [Kafka in 6 minutes](https://youtu.be/Ch5VhJzaoaI)